Institute of Psychiatry, Psychology and Neuroscience: Funding

 Approximately 70% of the IoPPN's income comes from the research it conducts.
 Approximately 20% is from clinical work performed for the South London and Maudsley NHS Foundation Trust.
 Approximately 10% of gross income is from taught courses offered to postgraduate students.

 Sources include the government's National Institute for Health and Care Research (NIHR) and Higher Education Funding Council for England, grant-giving bodies such as the Medical Research Council (UK) and the Wellcome Trust, as well as other governmental, charitable and private-sector organisations.
 Individual research teams secure around £130 million of funds for their projects each year.
 Many projects are carried out in partnership with other university and health services, charities and private companies.

-The IoPPN and the pharmaceutical company Lundbeck are led one of the largest ever academic-industry collaborations in research, known as NEWMEDS - Novel Methods leading to New Medications in Depression and Schizophrenia.
+The IoPPN and the pharmaceutical company Lundbeck have led one of the largest-ever academic-industry collaborations in research, known as NEWMEDS - Novel Methods leading to New Medications in Depression and Schizophrenia.
 The project is part of the Innovative Medicines Initiative developed by the European Federation of Pharmaceutical Industries and Associations and the European Commission.
 NEWMEDS aims to facilitate the development of new psychiatric medications by bringing top scientists and academics together in partnership with nearly every major global drug company.

 Another key project is the KCL and Janssen led pre competitive public private consortium RADAR-CNS (Remote Measurement of Disease and Relapse in Central Nervous System Disorders), which uses smartphones and wearable devices to track clinical outcomes in disorders like depression, multiple sclerosis and epilepsy.